DrChat/lambda-letsencrypt/Readme.md

 your certificate's expiration, and renew it if it is nearing expiration.

-Since Lambda is billed in 100ms increments and this only needs to run once a day for less than 10seconds each time the cost to run this is less than a penny per month(i.e. effectively free)
+Since Lambda is billed in 100ms increments and this only needs to run once a day while renewing for less than 10seconds each time the cost to run this is less than a penny per month(i.e. effectively free)

 ## But I only have a static S3 website, how do I use this?